outline of the speech (For more speech info,please feel free to contact us):

 So how do they do it?
 I’m guessing that not many of you have the multi-million dollar marketing budgets these companies have?
 If you do, you’re eligible for a private, one-on-one talk with me after I finish here.

+So what are some of the ways they talk, or market to their customers when they’re not spending millions of dollars on traditional advertising campaigns in television, magazines, newspapers and billboards?
 They are actively engaging in the new digital media such as Twitter or Weibo, they are writing marketing blogs, and have social and business network pages, they are tweeting, blogging, uploading presentations to Slideshare, posting on LinkedIn, broadcasting podcats, sponsoring sporting and industry events and actively engaging in PR, producing their own webinars, and videos and developing mobile applications creating RSS feeds and uploading images to sites like Pinterest and Instagram.
 While they also spend money in traditional media - they understand that newer digital media channels can be incredibly cost-effective.

 These are all digital marketing media that Wipro, Accenture, and do.
 And of course they have modern, interactive websites which are written impeccably in the language of the markets that they are appealing to.